nextcloud/documentation/admin_manual/configuration_server/theming.rst

 Nextcloud instance according to the corporate design of your organization by replacing Nextcloud logo and color with your own assets.

-.. note:: Nextcloud also provides an more advanced but unmaintained theming which allows you to overwrite most of the servers code.
-For more information on this check out the `developers documentation <../../developer_manual/core/theming.html>`_.

 The theming-app is enabled by default so the section should appear by default in your admin-settings.
 If not, check in the apps management that this app is enabled.